Skip to Buy Tickets Skip to Content Skip to Footer

 Vermuteria

-Inspired by those elegant outdoor cafes found in so many European cities, this vermouth bar is right in the heart of Coal Drops Yard.
-Come for the Negroni menu (ooh stunnin’), stay for the continental vibes.
+Inspired by those elegant outdoor cafes found in so many European cities, Vermuteria is a vermouth bar right in the heart of Coal Drops Yard and one of the most stylish things to do around London King's Cross.
+Come for the Negroni menu, stay for the continental vibes.
 It’s the perfect way to get into character before hopping on the Eurostar, or for keeping the holiday energy alive once you get back.

 38 Stable Street, N1C 4DQ